N-R-K/ChibiHash/README.md

 Some major improvement compared to v1:

-- Faster performance on short string (49 cycles/hash vs 36 cycles/hash).
+- Faster performance on short string (49 cycles/hash vs 35 cycles/hash).
   The tail end handling has been reworked entirely with some inspiration from wyhash's short input reading.
-- Better seeding. v1 seed only affected 64 bits of the initial state. v2 seed affects 128 bits.
+- Better seeding. v1 seed only affected 64 bits of the initial state. v2 seed affects the full 256 bits.
 This allows it to pass smhasher3's SeedBlockLen and SeedBlockOffset tests.
 - Slightly better mixing in bulk handling.
 - Passes all 252 tests in smhasher3 (commit 34093a3), v1 failed 3.